Frankalexej/COMP2113GroupProject/README.md

 -You may use any of the C/C++ libraries.
 ## Game Description
 This is a simple round-based strategy, player-versus-player game.
-Set in a war background, player acts as the commander of a country, who controls the army and factories.
+Setting in a war background, player acts as the commander of a country, who controls the army and factories.
-Once the game starts, it will display a 2D map, consisting of different areas that can be occupied by troops of a country.
+Once the game starts, it will display a 2D grid map.
+Each grid has a terrain feature which is not changable.
+Different types of terrain have different features, one of which could be occupied by troops or buildings (which are called Occupier in game setting)
-If two different armies (several soldiers) meet (that is, troops of two sides on one area), they can start a battle.
-The battle result is determined by the troops power (amount and type of soldiers) and the luck (determined by a random dice).
-Once all the soldiers in one area are killed, this area becomes empty and can be occupied by either side.
-With an engineer, players can also choose to build a factory in any empty area, which can generate soldiers in neighboring areas.

-The key controlling part of this game is moving troops.
-In one round, player A can choose to move certain amount of its soldiers to neighboring areas, which could lead to a fight or just a change of army/factory arrangement,then player B has the same chance to make a decision.
-The game ends if one beats all troops of its enemy (or if one occupies the capital, depending on the setting).
-Status of one game can be stored as .txt files and when loaded, can be restored.
+Two players could act in turn, including moving troops(maybe starting a battle), healing soldiers/building, gernerating troops, updating factories.
+Note: The player can just choose make one change. i.e. He cannot do two things in one round.
+Players should try his best to manage his army and factories to occupy enermy's capital.

 ## Rules:
+### New game and load previous record:
+Before starting playing, players can choose to start a new game or reload previous record.
+Whatever, the players need to enter the map/record file name.
+When one playing ends, status of one game can be chosed to store as .txt files.

 ### Control:
--method1: use ↑、↓、←、→ to move your cursor.
-Once decided, press "enter".
-Then enter the number of soldiers you want to move and press ↑、↓、←、→ to select a direction or choose to set up a factory, if an engineer is chosen.
--method2: enter the coordinates of the area you decide to make changes.
-Then enter the number of soldiers you want to move and enter "left" "right" "up" "down" to select a direction or choose to set up a factory, if an engineer is chosen.
+-use w, s, a, d to move up, down, left, right your cursor respectively.
+-press "e" to confirm.
+-press esc to quit game.
+-press q to step backwards????

+### Terrain:
+There will be three types of terrains.
+-Land(`地`): normal area that can be occupied with troops or factories.
+Each land has its peoductivity level.
+-Sea(`海`): forbidden area.
+-Hill(`山`): forbidden area.
+-Note: forbiiden area means it is ineffective to choose its as destination.
+Nothing can access this area.

+### Building:
+-Factory(`厰`) is build with an engineer with 1000 money.
+It has the function of gernerating troops.
+Factories have an attack point of 1 and life point of 20.
+-Capital(`都`）is the heart of one country(one player).
+It also has the function of gernerating troops.
+Capitals have an attack point of 1 and life point of 20.
+More importantly, Once the capital is occupied by this enermy（the other player), you lose.
+-Note: Players can choose to generate new troops in one building's neighbouring area: 3*3 grids whose center is the building.
+-Attack point: the hurt level it can cause to its attacher in each winning round.
+-Life: How many losing round it can bear before its destroy. e.g. Life point is 20.
+If it is beaten for twenty rounds, it dies.

 ### Money:
-Money is accumulated each round according to the productivity in the areas occupied by the player.
-Each player will have 500 money at the beginning.
+-Money is accumulatively gernerated each round by the sum of the productivity of this player's capital and factories.
+-Two players each will have 200 money initially.

 ### Troops:
-There are several types of troops with different functions or capabilities.
+There are four types of troops with different functions or capabilities.
--Soldier(`兵`) soldiers have an attack point of 1, a life of 1, and a portability of 1 block.
+-Soldier(`兵`) soldiers have an attack point of 2, a life of 2, and a portability of 1.
 A soldier costs 100 money to train.
--Engineer(`工`): engineers have an attack point of 0.5, a life of 1, and a portability of 1 block.
+-Engineer(`工`): engineers have an attack point of 1, a life of 2, and a portability of 1.
 An engineer costs 150 money to train.
+Enigeeer' s primary function is to build factory (spend money to update `工` to `厰` in the same location)
--Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 2, a life of 1.5, and a portability of 2 block.
+-Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 4, a life of 3, and a portability of 2 block.
 One LAV costs 300 money to build.
--Tank (`炮`): Tanks have an attack point of 3, a life of 2, and a portability of 1 block.
-A tank costs 500 money to build.
+-Tank (`炮`): Tanks have an attack point of 6, a life of 5, and a portability of 1.
+A tank costs 600 money to build.
--More could be added accordingly.
+-Attack point: the hurt level it can cause to his enermy in each winning round.
+-Life: How many failing round it can bear before death. e.g. Life point is 2.
+If it is beaten for two rounds, it dies.
+-Portability:
+1: it can move to 3*3 grids whose center is the troops' location.
+2: it can move to 5*5 grids whose center is the troops' location.

+### Battle procedure:
+In a certain battle, it could have several rounds to cause one's death.
+Each round's result is a random event gernerated by computer.
+In rach round, the winer will cause the loser's life decrease by the attack point of the winner.
+Once one side's life is 0 (or < 0 in coding level), it dies.
+The other side wins and occupy this grid.

-### Factories:
+### Recover Life:
-Factories(`⌂`) are build with an engineer and 1000 money.
-Players can choose to add new troops in areas within one block from the factories.
+Both Buildings and troops' life level can be recovered to its maximum level with certain cost.

-### Terrain:
+### Winning condition:
-There will be three types of terrains.
--Land(`■, colored normal`): normal area that can be occupied with troops or factories.
--Sea(`■, colored blue`): areas for sea troops only (to be designed later).
--Mountains(`■, colored green`): forbidden area.
+One player occupy the other one's capital.

 ## Features
 Presumably, we use objects to represent the troops, factories and terrains.
 They all derive from one base class.